uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/bibliography.rst

 Bibliography
 ============

-For more information about algorithms implemented in |short_name|, refer to the following publications:
+For more information about algorithms implemented in |dal_short_name|, refer to the following publications: